← All claims

 2022 · Nutrients

-observational mixed moderate Review: current evidence indicates saccharin (with sucralose) can influence gut-microbiota composition.
+observational mixed low Review: current evidence indicates saccharin (with sucralose) can influence gut-microbiota composition.

 Suez et al.